Rheingau – Past, Present, (And Future?) Greatness

 Geology

-Rheingau vineyards sport a kaleidoscopic range of soils — slate, quartzite, and mica schist, along with sandstone, sandy loess, marl, and loam — and elevations, as well as varying proximities to the Rhine and the forested crown of the Taunus mountains, giving winemakers here a broad palette of terroir expressions to play with.
+Rheingau vineyards sport a range of soils — slate, quartzite, and mica schist, along with sandstone, sandy loess, marl, and loam — and elevations, as well as varying proximities to the Rhine and the forested crown of the Taunus mountains, giving winemakers here a broad palette of terroir to play with.

-What makes a Rheingau Wine?
+What makes a Rheingau wine?

 Benchmarks